chainguard-dev/cosign-ecs-verify/README.md

 You should [configure the AWS CLI] for your project and account.

-[configure the AWS CLI] https://docs.aws.amazon.com/cli/latest/reference/configure/
+[configure the AWS CLI]: https://docs.aws.amazon.com/cli/latest/reference/configure/

 We need a key against which to verify image signatures.
 If you have an existing keypair for cosign in AWS KMS, set it: